JetBrains/godot-support/gdscript/README.md

 Have patience with me and hopefully this will go smoother than I'm imagining. (but seriously...
 I won't bet on that)

+Update 21.8.2023
+So..
+I've started with rewriting PsiParser -> this is a lot of work and a chance to fix some known bugs, but it'll take months I'm afraid to finish - so in the neear future there won't be any more updates.
+Work is in branch `parser` should anyone be interested to check it... you'll also see if there's any activity. :-D

 # Installation